-The part-time program "PhD in Management" is aimed at senior-level managers and decision-makers who
+The part-time program "PhD Program for Executives" is aimed at senior-level managers and decision-makers who

 The current participants come from Europe, the USA and Central America and bring along impressive CVs.
-They greatly appreciate the fact that this novel Executive PhD program can be perfectly reconciled with their lives and career planning.
+They greatly appreciate the fact that this novel PhD Program for Executives can be perfectly reconciled with their lives and career planning.
 The general prerequisites are a relevant Master’s degree and at least 10 years professional experience in a management position.

 You will need to upload the following documents*:

-By applying and/or registering for the Executive PhD Program, you give the University of Antwerp, the Antwerp Management School and the Management Center Innsbruck the formal consent to check all of the provided credentials and documents.
+By applying and/or registering for the PhD Program for Executives, you give the University of Antwerp, the Antwerp Management School and the Management Center Innsbruck the formal consent to check all of the provided credentials and documents.
 Once your application file has been accepted, intake interviews will be organized to get a better insight of your motivation and perseverance.
 All applicants are requested to present their initial research topic during an interview with one or more faculty members of the Executive PhD Program.